 The Dome of the Rock

-The Noble Sanctuary A well-done site from a Muslim perspective that doesn’t deny the existence of the earlier Jewish temples.
-They are developing an interactive CD-Rom about the site.
+The Noble Sanctuary (online guide) A well-done site from a Muslim perspective that doesn’t deny the existence of the earlier Jewish temples.

 Dome of the Rock (Personal Page, Martin Gray) Authored by an anthropologist/photographer, this lengthy article is accompanied by some nice photos.